Pestudkaru/Elisa-evaluation-script/README.md

 Elisa-evaluation-script

 Latest update: 29.03.2019

-Another dialog box asking if all the standards and locations are the same you only have to imput it once.
+Another dialog box asking if all the standards and locations are the same you only have to input it once.